samaradel/www_threefold/www.threefoldtoken.com/content/faq/definitions-faq.md

 ## ThreeFold Blockchain

-The TF Blockchain is technically not 1 blockchain but its the ability to use multiple.

-We support Ethereum as well as Rivine.io.
+At start  the TF Blockchain will be a standard Ethereum blockchain using ERC20 smart contracts.
+Over time we intend to migrate our Tokens to our own blockchain called Rivine.io.

 ## Rivine.IO

-The Rivine.io blockchain is different from some of the other blockchains in that it is run on a separate dedicated pool of Zero Nodes and has numerous additional features including support for storage, secure execution environments, metadata servers and identity management.
+Our Rivine.io. blockchain is different from some of the other blockchains in that it is run on a separate dedicated pool of Zero Nodes and has numerous additional features including support for storage, secure execution environments, metadata servers and identity management.
 The Foundation (through its 100% affiliated limited liability company) is responsible for running the blockchain

-This blockchain uses a proof of stake mechanism which provides more scalability.

 ## ThreeFold Cockpit